MiDataInt/mdi-apps-framework/shiny/shared/README.md

 servers generally need to be restarted.

-The **server folder** has scripts that are sourced by server.R to initialize the session and contruct the launch page (they are broken into pieces in this folder for clarity).
+The **server folder** has scripts that are sourced by server.R to initialize the session and construct the launch page (they are broken into pieces in this folder for clarity).

 The **global folder** has scripts that define utility functions